 Hike to the summit of The Priest, then continue on the Appalachian Trail until you reach Meadows Lane at the 5.7-mile mark.

 Turn right onto Meadows Lane.
-In a short distance you will reach a large primitive camp site on the right.
-On the other side of the camping area you’ll see three large rocks.
+You will shortly reach a large primitive camp site on the right.
+Beyond the camping area you’ll see three large rocks.

-Just past these three rocks is an unmarked hiking trail (likely a fire road at one time) that leads to Pinnacle Rocks.
+An unmarked hiking trail (likely a one-time fire road) leads to Pinnacle Rocks.
 If you reach Crabtree Meadows, you missed the trail.